TouK/nussknacker/docs/scenarios_authoring/BasicNodes.md

 ![periodic_window](img/periodic.png)

-It is mainly testing purposes source providing functionality of sending number of given events every amount of time.
+This source provides functionality of sending a number of given events in a periodic way.
+It's mainly used for testing.

-Period's parameters are:
+This source has the following parameters:
-- period - specifies period duration
+- period - specifies how often events will be sent
 - count - specifies number of event that will be sent at every `period`
 - value - specifies data that event will hold